akihikodaki/dts/test_plans/iavf_fdir_test_plan.rst

    the port can be stop/reset/start normally without error message.

-5. check the rule of vf0 still be listed, send matched packet to vf0 with new mac address, check the packet is redirected by RSS without FDIR matched ID. send matched packet to vf1, check the packet is redirected to queue 5 with FDIR matched ID=0x0.
+5. check there is not rule listed on vf0. send matched packet to vf0 with new mac address, check the packet is redirected by RSS without FDIR matched ID. send matched packet to vf1, check the packet is redirected to queue 5 with FDIR matched ID=0x0.